Azure/fta-azure-machine-learning/README.md

+# IMPORTANT

+Due to the disbandment of the FastTrack for Azure orgnization within Microsoft, this repository is being archived, and will no longer be updated.

 # FastTrack for Azure - Azure Machine Learning (AzureML) Live events

 This repo contains the material used for the [FTA AzureML Live](https://aka.ms/ftaLive) events.